-The desire of passengers to cycle to stations should be recognised and encouraged as an important contributor to the Scottish Govermnents climate change policies (see below) and all stations should have good quality links provided into the wider catchment area.
+The desire of passengers to cycle to stations should be recognised and encouraged as an important contributor to the Scottish Governments climate change policies (see below) and all stations should have good quality links provided into the wider catchment area.

 All stations should have good quality and well located cycle parking facilities and this provision should not be subordinate to maximising the number of car parking spaces.
-Six bicycles, or more in twin level racks, can be parked in the space occupied by one parked car.
+About six bicycles can be parked in the space occupied by one car.